bsebesta/portfolio-v2/content/projects/va-health/story.md

 {{< prominentText >}}
 Understanding our users without direct access to them{{< /prominentText >}}

 The VA is a large, bureaucratic, government agency.
-For this reason (and an overabundance of caution about veteran safety), we could not access real veterans, or real veteran data, until late in the game—after we’d built quite a lot, and after we’ve met a variety of hurdles and approvals.
+For this reason (and an overabundance of caution about veteran safety), we could not access real veterans with real prescription data until late in the game.

-Much of my role, therefore, was doing the best within these constraints—relying on stakeholder interviews, subject matter experts, previous personas developed by the VA, and audits of the existing web / mobile ecosystem.
+Much of my role, therefore, was doing the best within these constraints.
+Discovery relied on:

+1. Stakeholder interviews
+2. SME Interviews
+3. Previous research done by the VA, including personas
+4. Audits of the existing web / mobile ecosystem

 {{< figureImage
     src="https://portfolio-v2.s3.us-west-004.backblazeb2.com/projects/va-health/vahealth_discovery_1.png"
-    class="wider" >}}
+    title="Parts of a web/mobile feature and content audit" class="wider" >}}

 {{< figureImage
     src="https://portfolio-v2.s3.us-west-004.backblazeb2.com/projects/va-health/vahealth_discovery_2.png"
-    class="wider" >}}
+    title="Personas developed by the VA, alongside a sampling of inferences I drew out" class="wider" >}}

 {{< figureImage
     src="https://portfolio-v2.s3.us-west-004.backblazeb2.com/projects/va-health/vahealth_discovery_3.png"
-    class="wider" >}}
+    title="A sample of hypotheses and assumptions I began to sketch out" class="wider" >}}

-One of the key "existing" services was the IVR, or interactive voice response.
-I drew out a journey map of the existing service, comparing it with the new envisioned journey on voice interfaces.
+One of the key "existing" services was the IVR—the interactive voice response system that veterans could access by phone.
+I drew out a journey map of the existing service, highlighting six key pain points.

 {{< figureImage
     src="https://portfolio-v2.s3.us-west-004.backblazeb2.com/projects/va-health/vahealth_journeymap_1.png"
     class="wider" >}}

+And after drawing this out, began to envision a new flow, outlining how a nex experience could address each of these pain points.

 {{< figureImage
     src="https://portfolio-v2.s3.us-west-004.backblazeb2.com/projects/va-health/vahealth_journeymap_2.png"